oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ### Scene Graphs:
 Typical rendering applications employ a scenegraph for managing complex scene data from cameras, instancing, objects, to materials, textures, and animations.
 This tutorial hardcodes a few basic geometric objects and materials.
 The full Intel Embree tutorial programs contain a basic reference [scene graph]( https://github.com/embree/embree/blob/v3.13.4/tutorials/common/tutorial/tutorial.cpp).
 Similarly, the OSPRay ospExamples viewer employs a reference scene graph.
 Lastly, Intel OSPRay Studio uses it‚Äôs own reference scene graph.
 Each implementation can be a good reference point in building out your own scene graph in a production application.
 When moving beyond sandbox programs, software scalability challenges make a scene graph a practical necessity.

-    Lights
+### Lights

-    Our lights have no physical dimensions.
+Our lights are limited.
 This keeps tutorial code simple.
-However, interesting lights and images are often generated with lights that have dimensions.
-Consider augmenting this application‚Äôs directional light an point light to give them a physical size.
-The full Intel Embree tutorials demonstrate a few different [light types to try](https://github.com/embree/embree/tree/v3.13.4/tutorials/common/lights)
+Consider augmenting this application lights.
+See the full Intel Embree tutorials demonstrate a few different [light types to try](https://github.com/embree/embree/tree/v3.13.4/tutorials/common/lights)

 ### Materials omissions

 Bidirectional Ray Distribution Function (BRDF) parameterization

-The full Embree tutorial application passes a structure representing a BRDF representing reflectance model parameters.
+The full Embree tutorial application passes a structure representing a BiDirectional Ray Distribution Function (BRDF) representing reflectance model parameters.
 Our application hard codes reflection models in the interest of simplicity.
 However, the full tutorial application includes a BRDF parser for use with geometric models stored on disk in .obj/.mtl format.
-When reviewing other codes, notice that parameters associated with the [Phong](https://en.wikipedia.org/wiki/Phong_reflection_model) reflection model are considered.
+For example: when reviewing Embree repository codes, notice that parameters associated with the [Phong](https://en.wikipedia.org/wiki/Phong_reflection_model) reflection model are considered.

+`pathtracer_device.cpp` from the Embree tutorials features additional hand coded material types.

 ### Texturing

 We do not cover texturing in this sample.
-Review the Intel Embree repository source to see a demonstration of applying terxtures.
+Review the Embree repository source to see a demonstration of applying textures.

 ### Transparency